chaudharyrr/AS-Delivery-CiscoLiveSanDiego2019/DEVNET-2178/README.md

 21. **Great Job, you have found it!** :thumbsup: <br /> In this exercise, we will trigger specific API calls, leveraging two DNA Center API calls and Python scripting.
 Due to time constraint, the python script was already created. <br /> To execute the script, copy and paste the following command in the terminal: **`python autoReport_IFSpeedConf.py`**  <br />

-22. Please enter the following information to generate the report: <br />
+22. Please enter the following information to generate the report: (IP Address value is pre filled to save time) <br />

 |Prompt   | Input |
 |:-----|:-------------|